cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 ![vm_instance_dash](/tutorials/images/vm_instance_dash.jpg)

 When the remote terminal session opens, update & upgrade the Linux packages on the device by running the following two commands.
-This is simply best practice when initializing a new linux VM.
+This is simply best practice when initializing a new Linux VM.

 `sudo apt-get update`